On a Class of Hypergeometric Diagonals

 A power series $h(\x)$ in $\K[\![\x]\!]$ is called \emph{algebraic} if there exists a non-zero polynomial $P(\x,T) \in \K[\x,T]$ such that $P(\x,h(\x)) =0$; otherwise, it is called \emph{transcendental}.

 If $g(\x)$ is algebraic, then its diagonal $\diag(g)$ is usually transcendental; however, by a classical result by Lipshitz~\cite{Lipshitz88}, $\diag(g)$ is D-finite, i.e., it satisfies a non-trivial linear differential equation with polynomial coefficients in $\K[t]$.
-Equivalently, the coefficients sequence $(g_{j,\dots,j})_{j \geq 0}$ of $\diag(g)$ is P-recursive, i.e., it satisfies a linear recurrence with polynomial coefficients (in the index~$j$).
+Equivalently, the coefficients sequence $(g_{j,\dots,j})_{j \geq 0}$ of $\diag(g)$ is P-recursive, i.e., it satisfies a linear recurrence with polynomial coefficients (w.r.t.~$j$).

 When a P-recursive sequence satisfies a recurrence of order 1, we say that it is \emph{hypergeometric}.
 An important class of power series, whose coefficients sequence is hypergeometric by design, is that of {generalized hypergeometric functions}.
 Let $p,q \in \NN$ and $a_1,\dots,a_p$ and $b_1,\dots,b_q$ be rational numbers such that $b_i+j \neq 0$ for any $i,j \in \NN$.
 The \emph{generalized hypergeometric function} ${}_{p}F_{q}$ with parameters $a_1,\dots,a_p$ and $b_1,\dots,b_q$ is the univariate power series in $\K[\![t]\!]$ defined by